Save lives, from the workplace to anyplace.

 More than a third of child

-Injury Facts.
+Drowning is the leading cause of unintentional injury-related death for two-year-old children.
 The number of poisoning fatalities, including drug overdose, increases after age 16.

 Parents or guardians should be on the lookout for potential sources of injury.
 According to the CDC, most incidents occur where there is: